Pane Rustico (or Rustic Bread) Recipe from Italy

 4. Work the dough together, adding flour as necessary, until you have a smooth elastic dough.
 Cover and let rest for 30 minutes, the dough should double in size.

 5. Cut the dough into equal portions (about 10-12 for the medium batch recipe) and then roll each into a snake.
 Then, take each of those pieces and roll up into a snail-like spiral form, stretching out as you go.
 Cut off any excess “tail,” and place it tail-side down on a flattened recycled aluminum take-out containers or similar (prevents burning on the bottom).
+Let rest again, covered, for about an hour.

 6. Bake at 250°C (about 475°F) for approximately 40 min.